Characteristics of immediate and fatigue strength of a dual-threaded pedicle screw in cadaveric spines

 Axial pullout, Biomechanics, Bone mineral density, Fatigue, Pedicle screw

 Digital Object Identifier (DOI)

 Brasiliense, Leonardo B.C.; Lazaro, Bruno C.R.; Reyes, Phillip M.; Newcomb, Anna G.U.S.; Turner, Joseph L.; Crandall, Dennis G.; and Crawford, Neil R., "Characteristics of immediate and fatigue strength of a dual-threaded pedicle screw in cadaveric spines" (2013).
-Neurobiology.
+Translational Neuroscience.
 759.